sumn2u/learn-javascript/en/server-side/nodejs.md

 Express is a popular web framework for Node.js.
 It provides a simple and elegant API for building web applications.
 Let's use Express to create a simple web server that will respond to HTTP requests with a "Hello World!" message.

-But before we install Express, we must first run this in order to set up npm, javascript's package manager:
+First, we need to initialize npm by running npm init.

 ```bash
 npm init
 ```

-Then, you install express
+Then, install express

 ```bash
 npm install express